 - Do not eat the leaves of the rhubarb.
 Remove them and discard them.
 They can be toxic.
 Learn more at Modern Farmer on 6 Secretly Poisonous Plants.

-- This crumble is best baked the same day as it is served, so the topping has a little crunch to it.
+- This crisp is best baked the same day it is served, so the topping has a little crunch.
 However, that has never stopped me from eating it ice cold straight out of the refrigerator with a spoon.

 Ingredients